 What I love most about books is being transported to other places, other times, other lives.
-I can go on an incredible adventure and meet amazing characters without ever leaving home or waiting for scientists to invent a time-travel machine.
+I can go on an incredible adventure and meet amazing characters without ever leaving home or my comfy chair.
 To this day, I remain a voracious reader.

 When I’m not reading or writing, you might find me out outdoors with my camera, enjoying the beautiful northern Olympic Peninsula in Washington State.
-Nestled between the Olympic mountains and the Pacific Ocean, there’s a plenitude of wondrous places to go birding, hiking, or to simply commune with nature.
+Nestled between the Olympic Mountains and the Pacific Ocean, there’s a vast array of wondrous places to go birding, hiking, or simply commune with nature.

 I’ve written a lot over the years, but until now — other than a series of magazine articles, a stint as a newspaper columnist, and most recently, my food blog — much of it has remained unpublished.
 I’m working on changing that, one book at a time.

 For several years, I penned a column called Kid’s Corner – focusing on multicultural arts and crafts and exploring gardening and nature through science and art, including hands-on projects – enjoyed by librarians, school teachers, and parents/family/caregivers of young children.
 You’ll find some of that here, and if you sign up for my mailing list, I’ll send out occasional special downloadable art projects that are fun for kids and the child in you!